 How is the European Capital of Culture selected?

-The selection of the winner of the competition from all registered Slovak cities will take place in two phases – with the deadline for submitting the first application by 31 October 2020 and subsequently revised application by 31 August 2021.
+The selection of the winner of the competition from all registered Slovak cities will take place in two phases – with the deadline for submitting the first application by December 15, 2020 (postponed from the original date of October 31, 2020) and subsequently revised application by August 31, 2021.
 The winning city will be selected by a commission of independent international experts.

 This application (the so-called bid book) describes in detail the specific intention of the city’s development, the planned cultural and artistic program, the management structure, etc. Each application must be based on a strong cultural program with a strong European dimension.